Fifteenth Doctor: Departure

-In late 2024, Gatwa promised that a third season on his run of Doctor Who was forthcoming, specifically saying "we" in the process, and claimed that filming was set to begin in 2025.
-Previously, Gatwa had also expressed a strong desire to face the Doctor's most iconic enemies, the Daleks, and stated he would be "angry" if not given the chance.
-Nevertheless, at the close "The Reality War", Gatwa's Fifteenth Doctor underwent a surprise regeneration, regenerating into a character played by Billie Piper who had previously played companion Rose Tyler.
-Piper's character was not identified as the Doctor in the end credits.
-While Gatwa insisted it was "always the plan" for him to only spend a short time playing the lead role because of its "physically and emotionally" demanding aspects, comments he initially made about returning for a third series caused the belief that he either departed or was let go from the programme for other reasons such as declining viewing figures, uncertainty over Doctor Whos future with Disney+ and as a whole, or due to displeasure from executives.
+In late 2024, Gatwa promised that a third series of his run of Doctor Who was forthcoming while on The Graham Norton Show, and claimed that filming was set to begin in 2025.
+These comments were reportedly "edited out" at a later date.
+Previously, Gatwa had also expressed a strong desire to face the Daleks, and stated he would be "angry" if not given the chance.
+Nevertheless, at the end of "The Reality War", Gatwa's Fifteenth Doctor underwent an unannounced regeneration, regenerating into an unknown character played by Billie Piper, who had previously played companion Rose Tyler.
+While Gatwa insisted it was "always the plan" for him to only spend a short time playing the lead role because of its "physically and emotionally" demanding aspects, comments he made about returning for a third series gave rise to the belief that he either departed or was let go from the programme for other reasons, such as declining viewership, uncertainty over Doctor Whos future with Disney+, from which the show had been receiving funding, or due to displeasure from BBC executives.
+In an interview with BBC Breakfast on 13 July 2025, Gatwa again stated that he had chosen to quit his role after two series due to the mental and physical toll it was taking on him, but added that he would not rule out returning to the show in the future.

-Afterward, rumors began to spread that an original ending—in which the Fifteenth Doctor celebrated his victory in the finale with his friends while Susan Foreman, the Doctor's granddaughter, looked on—had been scrapped.
-According to these rumors, the ending was removed and reshot to include the cliffhanger with Piper when it became clear the planned season three would not come to pass.
-These rumors were later acknowledged by the mother of child actor Sienna-Robyn Mavanga-Phipps, who played Poppy in the episode.
-In an interview with BBC Breakfast on 13 July 2025, Gatwa clarified his statement that he had chosen to quit his role after two series due to the mental and physical toll it was taking on him, but added that he would not rule out returning to the show in the future.
-At Florida Supercon that August, Piper revealed that she had been approached "very last minute" for the role she appeared in for "The Reality War" and stated she could not reveal "in what capacity" she was approached.
+Afterwards, rumours, originating with television leaker Daniel Richtman, began to spread that an original ending—in which the Fifteenth Doctor celebrated his victory in the finale with his friends while Susan Foreman, the Doctor's granddaughter, looked on—had been scrapped.
+According to these rumours, the ending was reshot to include the cliffhanger regeneration to Piper's character when it became clear the planned third series would not proceed.
+This alternate ending was later acknowledged by the mother of child actor Sienna-Robyn Mavanga-Phipps, who played Poppy in the episode, as well as by Carole Ann Ford, Susan's actress, who confirmed she had filmed a scrapped ending scene involving Poppy.
+At Florida Supercon that August, Piper revealed that she had been approached "very last minute" for her role in "The Reality War", and stated she could not reveal "in what capacity" she was approached.